 Stanford Dish Trail Loop

 The grassy hills are dotted with Oak trees and the area is home to a wide variety of wildlife.
 The university’s conservation biology program works to restore the area around the dish by nurturing native plants and grasses, and by protecting the habitats of threatened animals like the California tiger salamander.
 There are signs of wildlife all over the park, and for such a popular trail there are often wildlife sightings.
-Coyotes, bobcat, and deer inhabit the land but are often elusive, but the wild turkeys are much easier to hear and spot.
+Coyotes, bobcat, and deer inhabit the land but are often elusive, but the wild turkeys and ground squirrels are much easier to hear and spot.
 If you want to learn more about the animals and plants that inhabit this area I highly suggest reading Kate Marionchild’s book Secrets of the Oak Woodlands.

 The Stanford Dish Trail is open from sunrise to sunset.
 For a monthly list of hours visit Stanford’s website.

 There isn’t any water at the trailhead, but there is a water fountain along the trail.

 No bathrooms at the trailhead, or anywhere along the trail.

 Parking can be a challenge on the weekends and in the early evenings.
 Be sure to get there early!

 Most of the trail is exposed and it can get hot.
 Bring plenty of water, sunscreen, and a hat.